steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Code+your+first+plug-in.md

         return kResultTrue;
     }

-    // we do not accept what the host wants : return kResultFalse ! return kResultFalse;
+    // we do not accept what the host wants: return kResultFalse ! return kResultFalse;
 }
 ```